Stefan-Horst/MtG-Printer/README.md

 </details>

-After everything is ready, clone/copy this code and run `pip install .`.
-You can then run this program via `python main.py`.
-If you want to skip card data updating, add the `-s` flag.
-If everything works, you can set up a system service to run the program automatically after every system boot.

 <details>
 <summary>Create autostart service</summary>

 TODO

 </details>

+## Start the program

+After everything is set up, clone/copy this code and run `pip install .`.
+You can then run this program via `python main.py`.
+If everything works, you can set up a system service to run the program automatically after every system boot (see above).

+If you want to skip card data updating, add the `-s` flag.
+Note that the program must be started without this flag at least once to initially download the required card data and images.

+You can also specify which card images you want to download if you are only interested in one of the two available print modes.
+Use the `-t` flag with the argument `border_crop` if you only want the full image mode or use the argument `art_crop` if you only want the more readable text-based mode.

 ## Program Flow & Options